-Australia is taking the lead on environmental biosecurity with the introduction of Ian Thompson as Australia’s first Chief Environmental Biosecurity Officer (CEBO).
+Australia is taking the lead on environmental biosecurity with the appointment of Ian Thompson as Australia’s first Chief Environmental Biosecurity Officer (CEBO) in October 2018.
 He is the primary representative and advisor to the Australian Government on environmental biosecurity risks.

-- ensure environmental biosecurity issues remain central to discussions
+- ensures environmental biosecurity issues remain central to discussions

-- work with government, industry, communities and environmental groups to protect Australia from pests and diseases that affect the environment
+- works with government, industry, communities and environmental groups to protect Australia from pests and diseases that affect the environment

-- take a strategic and transparent approach to national environmental biosecurity preparedness and investment
+- takes a strategic and transparent approach to national environmental biosecurity preparedness, prevention, surveillance, diagnostics/identification, response, communication and investment

-- work closely with the Department of the Environment and Energy and the Threatened Species Commissioner.
+- works closely with the Department of the Environment and Energy and the Threatened Species Commissioner.

 What’s at risk